 - 8. Do I Have To Make Work Every Day?

 No. Each project is different as well as our schedules so we couldn’t expect the same documentation, the same progress, or final outcomes.
 However, making small goals (often deadlines) for yourself is a great way to build up to a large achievement.
 Some people aim for 20 mins a day, others make time every second day, and some find it easier to put aside many hours every 4-5 days.

 - 9. Who Is FADD?

-Sam Sherriff (sambaxterart) has been the coordinator for the past 5 years after taking part herself as a participant in 2015.
+Sam Sherriff (sambaxterart) has been the coordinator since 2016 after taking part herself as a participant in 2015.
 Sam loved how relaxed and welcoming FADD was and wanted to carry on the tradition and reach out to more people!
-This year (2021) the team is made up of Sam, Hannah Wingfield, Leah Gurr, Kisty Baxter, and Jilly Noble.
-Check out our page here for the full run down of FADD leaders.
+FADD is proudly run by a Team as well as collaborations with participants, creatives and communities each year.
+Check out our page here to see who’s behind the scenes.

 - 10. How Do I Sign Up?

 Send “Sign me up please!” to firstname.lastname@example.org.
 It’s free, and we ask people to sign up so we can send relevant and important information directly as well as being able to gauge numbers for exhibitions and funding.